xyngular/py-xcon/Readme.md

 in which fast/scaled-executing processes such as Lambda's will probably get their values.

 The cache has a built-in TTL (time-to-live) after which it will be deleted from the cache.
-In addition, the `xyn_config.providers.dynamo.DynamoCacher` generates a random number and subtracts that from the TTL when querying for values.
+In addition, the `xcon.providers.dynamo.DynamoCacher` generates a random number and subtracts that from the TTL when querying for values.
 That way it may see things as not in the cache sooner then it normally would without that.
 The purpose behind this is to not flood SSM or other configuration services with a bunch of requests at the same time when the cache